andybalham/blog-source-code/blog-posts/ent-int-patterns-with-serverless-and-cdk-part-01.md

 ## The Loan Broker case study

 The case study we will look at is an application that acts as a loan broker.
-The application receives a request containing the details of the loan required, along with details of the individual wanting the loan.
-The application then interacts with a credit bureau to obtain a credit report for the individual.
+The application receives a request containing the details of the loan required, along with details of the individual wanting the loan and returns the best rate from a set of lenders.

+The application does this by calling a credit bureau to obtain a credit report for the individual.
 The loan details plus the credit report are then sent to multiple lenders, who each submit their best rates.
 The application then selects the best rate and publishes the result.

 ![Case study overview](https://github.com/andybalham/blog-source-code/blob/master/blog-posts/images/ent-int-patterns-with-serverless-and-cdk/case-study.png?raw=true)